data-describe/data-describe/CONTRIBUTING.md

 **I have a question**

-> **Note**: Don't file an issue to ask a question.
-You'll get a faster response through other channels.
+> **Note**: You may get a faster response through Slack rather than filing a Github issue.

-Join our Slack channel here.  #TODO
+Join our Slack channel [here](https://join.slack.com/t/data-describe/shared_invite/zt-hvl7z4k3-ISYHB1yzKgLIelWqpVIlAA)

 **I want to add a new feature or change an existing one**